 Three types of cash back cards

-|Tiered cash back card||Earns rewards in specific categories, often with a earning limit, and a lower rate (usually 1%) on all other purchases.
+- Tiered cash-back cards: Rewards in specific categories, often with an earning limit, and a lower rate (usually 1%) on all other purchases.

-|Bonus category card||Earns high-rate rewards (some as much as 6%) on spending categories that change periodically, and a lower rate on all other purchases (usually 1%).
+- Bonus category cards: High-rate rewards (5-6%) on spending categories that change periodically, and a lower rate on all other purchases (usually 1%).

 Pros and cons of cash back credit cards